lucasxu727/AWISSA/README.md

 # AWISSA
-## Saras Agrawal, Rateb Ajamieh, Jai Pannu, Lucas Xu
+## Saras Agrawal, Rateb Ajamieh, Jai Pannu, Lucas Xu, Andrew Yang

 ## https://awissa.notion.site/AWISSA-Addressing-Wildfire-Issues-in-the-Democratic-Republic-of-Congo-fa63271a8a754d35ad680ebaa2d27f3e
 ## Further detailed information and in-depth explanations will be on the notion site, this readme is a more vague summary of the project